 Ian White and Kate Hart were the authors of the final Islington Inquiry in 1995 ‘Report of the Inquiry into the management of child care in the London Borough of Islington’.
 An Addendum to this Report named 32 staff from Islington who should not be working with children.
 This list remains confidential to Islington Council.

 At the time of this Report, Ian White was Director of Social Services for Oxfordshire County Council.
 He was previously Director of Social Services in Hillingdon and also worked in East Sussex.
 He gained a CBE in 1995.
+In conversation with Liz Davies in 2003 he told her that he had not interviewed Margaret Hodge as part of his Inquiry.
+There is no public record of how many people were interviewed or which agencies or whose interests they represented.

 ‘At last they admit it: we were right’ Evening Standard 23.05.1995